todogroup/osposurvey/2019/questions.md

 * LGPL
 * No license
 * Other (please specify)
->LH Note: New question in 2019

-37. Are you in the business of developing or selling software applications?
+36. Are you in the business of developing or selling software applications?
 * Yes
 * No
->LH Note: New question in 2019

 38. If you use open source software, how do you use consume open source software?
 * Do-it-Yourself (DIY)